programminghistorian/jekyll/en/lessons/gravity-model.md

 Each of those three steps will involve finding certain parts of the equation so that we can ultimately solve it mathematically.
 This three-step process provides a numerical estimate of migrants (or coffee beans/widgets) for each territory in the model, allowing for a final step: Historical interpretation.

-## Step 1 - Deciding on variables and gathering the relevant data
+## Step 1 - Deciding on Variables and Gathering the Relevant Data

 The first step is to decide which independent variables / influencing factors to include in the model.
 These are the variables that we think will influence the distribution of our migrants.
 How many variables you choose to include and what they are is part art, part science, and part luck.